hintdesk/hintdesk.com/_posts/2022-01-05-how-to-set-pdf-format-to-pdfx1a2001-when-using-pdflatex.md

 ---
-title: "How to set PDF format to PDF/X-1a:2001 when using pdflatex"
+title: "How to set PDF format to PDF/X-1a:2001 when using pdflatex?"
 date: 2022-01-05 00:00:00:00 +00:00
 author: tri
 layout: post